alijafer/familyTree/README.md

 - fix data of Person and partner
 - remove partner
 - delete person
+## The purpose for create
+I have a big family (it's really big 😓)  my uncle took it upon himself to register the entire family.
+This idea came to me to solve documentation and coordination problems
 ## Getting Started for local use
 ### Installing Dependencies
 #### Python 3.8